Intriguing Findings of Frequency Selection for Image Deblurring: Introduction

-The effectiveness of Res FFT-Conv Block is compared and verified by plugging in different architectures.
-We also verify our proposed DeepRFT on GoPro \cite{Nah2017deep}, HIDE \cite{Shen2019human} RealBlur \cite{Rim2020real}, and DPDD \cite{Abuolaim2020defocus} datasets.
-Without bells and whistles, DeepRFT achieves 32.82 dB in terms of PSNR on GoPro datasets, with 1.09 dB improvement compared with MIMO-UNet, and DeepRFT+ reaches 33.23 dB.
-Our method noticeably improves MIMO-UNet without introducing too many parameters, while maintaining a low computational complexity.
-The PSNR vs. Params (M) and PSNR vs. FLOPs (G) compared with state-of-the-art methods are shown in Fig.~\ref{fig:glance}.
+The effectiveness of the Res FFT-ReLU Block is compared and verified by plugging in different architectures on three datasets: GoPro \cite{Nah2017deep}, HIDE \cite{Shen2019human} and RealBlur \cite{Rim2020real} datasets.
+Substantial ablation studies are conducted to explore insights of the FFT-ReLU stream.
+It is worth mentioning that after plugging the proposed stream to MIMO-UNet+ \cite{Cho2021rethinking} and NAFNet \cite{Chen2022simple}, the new models, which are termed as FMIMO-UNet+ and FNAFNet, can achieve 33.52 dB and 33.85 dB respectively in terms of PSNR on GoPro dataset.
+Our method noticeably improves backbone architectures without introducing too many parameters, while maintaining low computational complexity.
+The PSNR vs. FLOPs (G) compared with state-of-the-art methods are shown in Fig.~\ref{fig:glance}.